JordanCpp/LDL/README.md

 Boost Software License - Version 1.0 - August 17th, 2003

 # Support compillers
-1. MinGW
+1. MinGW (gcc 3) and higher
+2. GCC 3 and higher
-2. Visual C++ 6.0 and higher
+3. Visual C++ 6.0 and higher
-3. Open Watcom V2
+4. Open Watcom V2
+5. Borland C++ 6.0 and higher

 # Other
 I'm glad for everyone.
 The main language for communication is English.
 There are no restrictions on ideas or functionality.